Symptoms & causes

 A pre-existing problem with the immune system could explain why some men develop PD after a simple injury to the penis while others recover from the injury.

 PD usually affects men after puberty but the most common age group is between 45 and 60 years.

 What are the main effects of Peyronie’s disease?

 PD lumps are benign (non-cancerous), but erections and normal sexual activity can be more difficult.
 PD can therefore have a major effect on emotional, physical and overall health.

 How does Peyronie’s disease affect sexual intercourse?

+In the early stage, some men may complain of penile pain when getting an erection.
 In mild cases of Peyronie’s, where the lump does not cause the penis to bend very much, or at all, the effect on intercourse is usually small.
 However, moderate or severe PD can make intercourse impossible due to the shape of the penis or problems with getting an erection.

 How is Peyronie’s disease diagnosed?